terminusdb/terminusdb/README.md

 * Added database initialisation utility
 * Added code for instance and schema checking

+## Future

+We are eagerly awaiting the release of our new highly scalable lock-free storage layer, [terminus-store](https://github.com/terminusdb/terminus-store), which will be integrated into Terminus-server in a future release.

 ## TODO

 * Write tests for Document API